wp-plugins/uptime-robot/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add your API Key under Settings > Uptime Robot

+== Frequently Asked Questions ==

+= Which API Key do I use? =

+You can use either your Main API Key to pull in all Monoitors, or a Monitor-Specific API Key to pull in data for a single monitor.

 == Screenshots ==

 1. Dashboard Widget